 Parents often need paid child care to maintain employment or to participate in WorkFirst activities, but many households do not use child care subsidies.
 There was one WCCC case for every 2.6 adults who used WorkFirst services in FY 2016.
 There was one WCCC case per 2.4 adults who used WorkFirst services in FY 2018 and one WCCC case per 1.6 adults with WorkFirst services in FY 2021 when services were voluntary.
 Use of services increased after reengagement, changing the ratio to one WCCC case per 2.9 adults with WorkFirst services in FY 2022.
 TANF-related care includes WCCC child care provided to kinship caregivers, guardians, and parents of children with Child Only TANF grants.
-Categorized by type of Child Only households, WCCC was used by 10% of kinship caregivers, 9% of legal guardians, 4% of non-citizen parents, 3% of disabled parents and% of parents disqualified from using TANF in FY 2022.
+Categorized by type of Child Only households, WCCC was used by 10% of kinship caregivers, 9% of legal guardians, 4% of non-citizen parents, 3% of disabled parents and 2% of parents disqualified from using TANF in FY 2022.

 Use of WCCC by WorkFirst (All Family) TANF households reached a high point during the summer of 2010 and then dropped after cutbacks to the WorkFirst program.
 Exemptions from WorkFirst work requirements were extended to households with children under the age of 2 in October 2017, which reduced TANF-related child care activity.
-Most remaining WorkFirst households were exempted from work requirements between March 2020 and September 2021 under COVID-19 emergency policies..
+Most remaining WorkFirst households were exempted from work requirements between March 2020 and September 2021 under COVID-19 emergency policies.
 Despite the restoration of WorkFirst work requirements, WCCC use rates are well below the 20% use rates common prior to the pandemic.
-The 11.0% use rate in October 2022 was higher than the 10.1% use rate in October 2021 when WorkFirst reengagement began.
+The 10.4% use rate in January 2023 was the same as the 10.4% use rate in January 2022 the fourth full month of WorkFirst reengagement.
 Use of WCCC by Child Only cases remained relatively stable until program changes in November 2011.
 Kinship caregivers may receive WCCC without using TANF, so the drop in TANF Child Only households using WCCC does not necessarily imply a drop in the use of child care by those households.
 (They can also be counted among the non-TANF WCCC households.)